Dual structures on Coxeter and Artin groups of rank three: Discrete Morse theory for the rank-three case

 We apply discrete Morse theory to the complexes introduced in the previous section in the case of a rank-three Coxeter system, which we assume to be irreducible and hyperbolic.
 The end goal of this section is to prove the following main theorem.

 \begin{theorem} The interval complex $K_W$ deformation retracts onto $X_W'$.
 In particular, $K_W$ is homotopy equivalent to the orbit configuration space $Y_W$. \end{theorem}

 The strategy of the proof is outlined in \Cref{treasuremap}.
-The only missing ingredients at this point are the deformation retractions $K_W\searrow K''_W$ and $K'_W\searrow X''_W$, which we construct in \Cref{sec:matching,sec:acyclicity,sec:matching-N} below.
+The only missing ingredients at this point are the deformation retractions $K_W\searrow \Klong$ and $\Kshort\searrow \Ksparse$, which we construct in \Cref{sec:matching,sec:acyclicity,sec:matching-N} below.

 We will proceed in steps.
 First, we will classify the fiber components of the complex $K_W$.
-Based on this classification, we will construct a discrete Morse matching $\M$ on $K_W$ that will prove the collapsing of $K_W$ onto $K_W''$.
-Then, we will explain how the arguments of \cite[Section 8]{paolini2021proof} carry over to our context, allowing us to prove the collapse of $K'_W$ onto $X''_W$.
-Finally, we will recap the proof of \Cref{thm:K-X'}.
+Based on this classification, we will construct a discrete Morse matching $\M$ on $K_W$ that will prove the collapsing of $K_W$ onto $\Klong$.
+Then, we will explain how the arguments of \cite[Section 8]{paolini2021proof} carry over to our context, allowing us to prove the collapse of $\Kshort$ onto $\Ksparse$.
+Finally, we will summarize all the steps and prove \Cref{thm:K-X'}.